Units of AAZP

 Frontage of butterfly park

 Arignar Anna Zoological Park, Vandalur attracts annually 2.4 million visitors.
-There are circular road and loop roads inside the zoo for the internal movement of visitors.
+There are circular road and loop roads inside the Zoo for the internal movement of visitors.
 In order to facilitate and to guide visitors to visit the butterfly park, a prominent welcome arch with signage has been erected on circular road.
 The road from circular road up to the butterfly park has been improved with anti-skid tiles, lighting and tree lining.
 Xerophyte plants have been planted around the trees on the road leading to the butterfly park.
 Suitable toe walls have been constructed on road sides to conserve water while simultaneously acting as sitting benches to the visitors.

 Butterfly indoor conservatory